steve-community/steve/README.md

 SteVe was developed at the RWTH Aachen University and means Steckdosenverwaltung, namely socket administration in German.
 The aim of SteVe is to support the deployment and popularity of electric mobility, so it is easy to install and to use.
 SteVe provides basic functions for the administration of charge points, user data, and RFID cards for user authentication and was tested successfully in operation.

 SteVe is considered as an open platform to implement, test and evaluate novel ideas for electric mobility, like authentication protocols, reservation mechanisms for charge points, and business models for electric mobility.
 SteVe is distributed under [GPL](LICENSE.txt) and is free to use.

-If you are going to deploy SteVe we are happy to see the [logo](website/logo/managed-by-steve.pdf) on a charge point.
+### Modifications made by Parkl

+SteVe originally was developed as a deployable web application.
+We wanted to provide a simple, installable, platform-independent library that provides interfaces for the SteVe functionality and meets the following requirements:

+* the library can be installed using Maven, as a single JAR file
+* the library should use Spring Boot
+* the library should be decoupled from any database server (such as MySQL) using an abstraction for the data access layer (Spring Data JPA)
+* the library should publish interfaces for an e-mobility service provider to send and receive events to/from a backend

 ### Charge Point Support